What is HubSpot? A complete guide to the platform in 2026

 A breakdown of the core HubSpot products

-HubSpot’s real power comes from how its different "Hubs" work together.
-There are a bunch of them, but let’s focus on the ones most relevant to teams that talk to customers every day.
+HubSpot's real power comes from how its different "Hubs" work together.
+There are several options, but let's focus on the ones most relevant to teams that talk to customers every day.

 The HubSpot Smart CRM

 The Smart CRM is the foundation of everything.
-It’s the central database for all your customer info, from contact details and email history to sales deals and support tickets.
-The best part?
-It’s free to get started, which makes it a super attractive option for small businesses just getting their footing.
-It comes with all the basics, like contact management, activity logging, and reporting dashboards.
+It's the central database for all your customer info, from contact details and email history to sales deals and support tickets.
+It's a super attractive option for businesses of all sizes, and you can even get started for free.
+It comes with all the essentials, like contact management, activity logging, and reporting dashboards.

 A screenshot of the HubSpot Smart CRM, showing the contact timeline with all customer interactions.::